“The spirit of South East London infects anyone who comes here in a very positive way.”

 It asks: What were the formative conditions of production and reception for early black writers and artists in Britain?
 What part do retrospective historical novels, poetry, visual arts, or drama play in retrieving and reviving past times, to re-circulate and celebrate marginalised voices?

 |tbc||Interculturality, Text, Poetics||30 CATs|

-This course explores interpretative theories of interculturality including creolisation, poetics of relation, postcolonialism and carnivalisation in relation to Black British and Caribbean poetics, performativity, and discourses such as humanism and globalisation.
-The course investigates the aesthetics that emerge from the creative concern to articulate a profoundly interconnected world, and possibilities other than the nation.
+This module explores interpretative theories of interculturality including creolisation, poetics of relation, postcolonialism and carnivalisation in relation to Black British and Caribbean poetics, performativity, and discourses such as humanism and globalisation.
+The module investigates the aesthetics that emerge from the creative concern to articulate a profoundly interconnected world, and possibilities other than the nation.
 It examines how oral and literary texts, forms and genres within this body of writing through consolidation and experimentation, illustrate distinctive features of interculturality and syncretism.

 |tbc||Genre and Aesthetics||30 CATs|

-This course evaluates the degree to which Western, Euro-centric theoretical frameworks (to name two), fit or contort reception of Black British writing and performance.
+This module evaluates the degree to which Western, Euro-centric theoretical frameworks (to name two), fit or contort reception of Black British writing and performance.
 Through a survey of sources of critical languages: reviews, theatre criticism, and academic scholarship, you participate in the task of evolving an inter-referential methodology that can meet the demands of writing that slips between, and re-works literary genres and performance traditions, considering texts as printed and performed embodiments of words.

 |tbc||Caribbean Women and Representation||30 CATs|